Medically reviewed by Katelyn Hagerty, FNP

 Hair transplants typically require some skin to be taken off from the sides and back of the head, to allow for transfer to lacking areas.
 This can sometimes leave unwanted scarring.

-Using a new method called partial longitudinal follicular unit extraction, only a small part of the follicle is removed and transported to the intended area.
+Using a new method called par follicular unit extraction, only a small part of the follicle is removed and transported to the intended area.

 This means only a portion, and not the whole follicle will be required to produce hair in the new area.

 This also minimizes chances of losing thickness in the portions of hair where the follicles have been donated.